integreat-io/ts-dev-setup/README.md

 _Note:_ You are more than welcome to use this setup in your own projects.
-We will however update this repository according to what we need in the Integreat codebases, and take no responsibility for how this may affect your projects.
+We will however update this repository according to what we need in the Integreat codebases and take no responsibility for how this may affect your projects.
 If you want to make changes, we suggest forking.

+> [!NOTE]
+> **Breaking chaning in version 7:** We have dropped Ava as a test framework and
+> c8 for coverage, and have started using the built-in node test runner.

 ## Install